skidadpa/aoc-awk/README.md

 Since Eric requested that it not be published, input data is no longer included in the repository.
-The makefiles now import test input using the 'aocd' tool (see https://github.com/wimglenn/advent-of-code-data), which must be installed and configure with your session key.
+The makefiles now import test input using the 'aocd' tool (see https://github.com/wimglenn/advent-of-code-data), which must be installed and configured with your session key.
 Reference results will be bootstrapped once from the inputs although it is not automatically updated (it can be updated with 'make update' or by hand as needed).
 Since input data is personalized, it is possible that any